Frequently Asked Questions

 • A submission will only be considered once.
 Do not resubmit the same short story over multiple rounds, even if it has been edited.

-• A link to the submission must be posted in the applicable round post’s comments section during the submission period.
+• A comment on the round’s post must accompany your form submission during the submission period.
 Each entry will be verified with a reply.

 • The previous round winner of any genre is not eligible to participate in the following rounds for that season.